 In ancient times, asters were held to have magical powers.
 For example, it was believed that burning their leaves could drive away snakes and evil spirits.
-Greek myth claims two possible origins for the flower, saying either that it either sprang from the tears of Astraea, the goddess of innocence, or from the blood of King Aegeus, who committed suicide in the mistaken belief that his son Theseus had been killed by the minotaur.
+Greek myth claims two possible origins for the flower, saying either that it sprang from the tears of Astraea, the goddess of innocence, or from the blood of King Aegeus, who committed suicide in the mistaken belief that his son Theseus had been killed by the minotaur.
 As an emblem of Venus, the Roman goddess of love, the flower was also used as an ingredient in love potions.

 In general, asters are considered to symbolize love, affection, and wisdom.
 In the Victorian flower language, they also carried the meaning of daintiness, patience, and charm.
-However, the specific color of aster can change the meaning.
+However, the specific color of an aster can change its meaning.
 Purple asters, the most popular kind, denote wisdom and royalty, while white asters mean innocence and purity.
 Choosing red asters sends a message of undying devotion, with pink asters conveying love and sensitivity.

 Asters have abundant clusters of flowers on each stem, making them an attractive addition to all kinds of flower arrangements.
 As cut flowers, they last approximately 6 to 10 days.
-Making sure that they are well hydrated, removing all leaves below the water line, and using floral preservative will help extend their vase life as long as possible.
+Making sure that they are well hydrated, removing all leaves below the water line, and using floral preservatives will help extend their vase life as long as possible.